johnshew/office-dashboard/README.md

 ### Implementation Notes

-The code to connect to the information in Office is in app.tsx.
-It uses the KurveJS library to do most of the heavy lifting to connect to graph.microsoft.com.
+The code to connect to the information in Office can be found in app.tsx.
+It uses the KurveJS library to do most of the heavy lifting to connect to Azure Active Directory and graph.microsoft.com.

-Once the Office information is acquired and placed into app state it gets rendered by set of React components.
+Once the information is acquired from Office and placed into app state it gets rendered by set of user interface components.

-The user interface is designed to work with both modern browsers and more limited browsers as found on TVs and the Tesla.
+The user interface is designed to work with both modern browsers and as well as more limited browsers as found on TVs and the Tesla.
 For these more limited browsers the application provides a layout option (in Settings) that is flat without any scrolling regions other than the page itself.

-The user interface is rendered by a set of React components that understand the graph.microsoft.com data models.
-Other than using Kurve for these data model definitions, the user interface is fully independent of how the Office information is acquired.
+The user interface components are build using React.
+These components work with the graph.microsoft.com data models.
+We use the Kurve library for data model definitions.
+However, the user interface components do not depend on Kurve (or any other implementation) to acquire the information that is rendered.

-The Office React components may potentially be useful to build other applications.
+These Office React components may potentially be useful to build other applications.
 If there is interest in this we will factor them out into a seperate Office React library that this application will use.

-In terms of UX technologies, the current implementation leverages Bootstrap 3 for the navbar, dialogs, and grid system.
+In terms of other user interface technologies, the current implementation leverages Bootstrap 3 for the navbar, dialogs, and grid system.
 In the future we may move to React based navbars and dialogs which in turn would mean we can remove the dependency on the Bootstrap javascript library and the associated jquery library.

 Consistent with the recommended approach to React, the React components do not use any global CSS classes other than the grid system.
-As noted above, we use the Bootstrap grid system to provide responsive layout.
+As noted above, we use the Bootstrap grid system.
+Bootstrap is used to provide responsive layout.

 ### Building the application